 Buck Creek to High Bridge is a 71 mile moderately trafficked out and back trail located near Methow, Washington that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from July until October.
+The trail offers a number of activity options and is best used from July until October.

 I'm guessing it was almost 10 miles from the trailhead at Trinity just to get to Buck Creek Pass and then another 4+ miles to the High Pass area so I think it is closer to 14 miles just one way - a little far for most people to do as a day hike.
 The Buck Creek stretch through the trees was nice and the incline was gradual but the High Pass section is what makes it all worth it.
 Offers great views of green meadows, jagged peaks, and some of the best views of Glacier Peak that you will find.
 A loop version of the trail connecting over to Spider Meadow is a popular alternative, but I didn't have the time to do so.